Assessing Threats: A Complete Guide to BCP Risk Management

 - Production disruption

-- Long-term damage to company reputation
+- Long-term damage to the company’s reputation

-3) Resolution & Recommended Guidance
+Resolution and Recommended Guidance

 - Which personnel to notify when an infection has been detected

 - How to validate and restore a backup